Hieroglyphs tutorial; Past and Present tense

 The endings of verbs are always;

-The present tense uses the standard stem of each class of verb (see verbs; part one) with the endings listed above.
+The present tense uses the standard stem of each class of verb (see verb stems) with the endings listed above.
 For example, the present tense of the verb sDm (to hear) is as follows;

 You (masc) hear